 Consider the gift of the Holy Spirit.
 Christ instructed His disciples before His ascension He would send the Comforter, the Holy Spirit, but they would need to wait on Him.
 The Holy Spirit came to all who were waiting on the day of Pentecost.
 Those who received the comfort and power of the Holy Spirit were those who eagerly anticipated His arrival.
 Too often we have missed powerful impartations from God because we were too busy or impatient to wait on Him.
 The Word says,

-But those who wait for the Lord [who expect, look for, and hope in Him] shall change and renew their strength and power; they shall lift their wings and mount up [close to God] as eagles [mount up to the sun]; they shall run and not be weary they shall walk and not faint or become tired (Isaiah 40:31)
+But those who wait for the Lord shall change and renew their strength and power; they shall lift their wings and mount up as eagles ; they shall run and not be weary they shall walk and not faint or become tired (Isaiah 40:31)

 Waiting on the Lord brings both spiritual and physical strength.
 According to Isaiah, waiting on God brings strength to our physical bodies; we can endure and accomplish more physically because our strength is renewed.